isabella232/offer-decisioning.en/help/start/using/about-offer-decisioning.md

 snippet: y
 ---

-# About Offer Management service {#xxxx}
+# About Offer Decisioning {#about-offer-decision}

-## About Offer Management {#about-the-offer-service}
+## About the Offer Decisioning service

-Offer Management provides offer creation, management, and decisioning, allowing you to continuously deliver the best offer to your customers.
+Offer Decisioning provides offer creation, management, and decisioning, allowing you to continuously deliver the best offer to your customers.

 The service is built up of two user interfaces: